andeersg/andeers.com/_posts/2016-12-01-24-days-of-christmas.md

 ---
 title: 24 days of Christmas
 layout: post
 excerpt: December is here.
 Enter the advent calendars and gingerbread cookies.
 This Christmas I have decided to try to write a blog post every day.
+permalink: /2016/12/24-days-of-christmas/
 ---
 December is here.
 Enter the advent calendars and gingerbread cookies.